arcmags/ramroot/NOTES.rst

 * ~/.ramroot user directory for ramroot specific user files

-* systemd unit to copy custom ramroot files post initramfs stage?

-* possibly an option to drop to the busybox shell during initramfs
+* Eventually going to have to get this working with dracut_...

 Questions